KVLY-TV: Early years (1959–1968)

 Channel 13, not 11, was originally assigned to Fargo.
 This changed in December 1953 after the Federal Communications Commission (FCC) received a petition from a civic group in Bemidji, Minnesota, seeking the assignment of channel 13 there.
 This prompted a consortium of two local radio stations, KFGO in Fargo and KVOX in Moorhead, Minnesota, to abandon their plans for the station.

 Interest was rekindled in January 1957 when the Fargo Telecasting Company, controlled by Marvin Kratter of New York, applied for channel 11.
 That application was followed five months later by one from the North Dakota Broadcasting Company (NDBC), controlled by John Boler.
 Among Boler's holdings was KXJB-TV (channel 4) in Valley City.
 Kratter dropped out in January 1958.
 Turning down an intervention from Fargo TV station WDAY-TV (channel 6), which feared the loss of some network programs to the new station and believed that channels 4 and 11 would constitute a then-illegal duopoly, an FCC hearing examiner approved the North Dakota Broadcasting Company application on May 27, 1958; the commission approved the station in 1959.
-NDBC announced that, though the studios would be shared with KXJB-TV's Fargo site and the recently purchased KFGO (renamed KXGO), the new station would transmit from Sabin, Minnesota, and be named KXGO-TV.
+NDBC announced that, although the studios would be shared with KXJB-TV's Fargo site and the recently purchased KFGO (renamed KXGO), the new station would transmit from Sabin, Minnesota, and be named KXGO-TV.

 KXGO-TV began broadcasting on October 11, 1959.
 Its arrival triggered a minor realignment of network programming in North Dakota as its first exclusive ABC affiliate.
 Previously, North Dakota's three NBC affiliates—WDAY-TV, KFYR-TV in Bismarck, and KNOX-TV in Grand Forks—had aired some ABC shows.
 With the advent of channel 11, ABC shows were now seen from the new KXGO-TV and Boler's Bismarck station, KBMB-TV.
 However, some viewers lost ABC programming because the NBC affiliates reached more viewers than the new channel 11.